 Attention: This is just an estimate on our part, due to lots of factors, such as, but not limited to; water current, wind speed, type of water vehicle, weight, buoyancy, and resistance of passengers, use or non-use of paddling instruments, ability to obtain food and drinking water for energy, continuation of trip or are stop-overs planned, and of course an accurate map or GPS.
 We’d say approximately 12.625 years, results may vary, use at your on risk, not offered in all areas.
 Yes this is an actual question and sometimes they are just too much darn fun to pass up!

-I know you show photos of hot tubs on the decks of most of your cabins and you mention them in your descriptions of each your cabins, and you charge as if you have hot tubs, but do you really have hot tubs?
+I know you show photos of hot tubs on the decks of your cabins and you mention them in your descriptions of each your cabins, and you charge as if you have hot tubs, but do you really have hot tubs?

 How do we arrange for room service?

 This may come as a shock to a few, but we don’t provide room service.

 Why didn’t you tell us that we had to bring our own food and drink?

 We assumed that the notification on each of the cabin’s webpage on what we provide, along with the notification of what to pack that we send each guest, and that most elusive element called common sense would have been enough indication, that we do not provide food and beverage.

 Why do you have a per person charge above 4 guests?